spicecoder/ATRC_DockerArtifacts/README.md

 # ATRC_DockerArtifacts ; this repo will hold language specific branches related to dockerfiles to be used in case spefic container constructions
+# ATRC_DockerArtifacts ; this repo will hold language specific branches related to dockerfiles to be used in case spefic container constructions